divvun/lt-support/docs/index.md

 [Technology exists](https://giellalt.github.io) for building [language technology tools](https://github.com/divvun) for most areas and most languages, but making those tools available on the systems people use is a very different matter.
 The documentation gathered here aims to change that.

+# Colour coding of status

+- red: unsupported by independent 3rd parties
+- yellow: partially supported by independent 3rd parties
+- green: fully supported by independent 3rd parties

+Links to documentation is provided if available/found.

 # Sections

 - fonts, keyboards and input methods